printvis/documentation/docs/Legacy/JobCosting/ShopFloorRoleCenter.md

 - On the \*\*Cost Center\*\*, there's a menu action to print a barcode sheet of the UOM codes.

-> Tiles are another way users can start/stop time registrations.
+Tiles are another way users can start/stop time registrations.
+The electronic job ticket is limited to 20 UOM tiles without customization.

 #### Case Description